HunterTigerX/aws-task-3/README.md

+There is a readme in Russian language in the root of the project, called `README [RU].md`.

 The local application can be launched by entering the command `npm run start` found in the folder `backend\bff-service`, or being in the root of the project, specifying the path in the console using `cd .\backend\bff-service\`.

 AUTH